 Install Lagoon on OpenShift¶

-Luckily we can use the local development environment to kickstart another Lagoon in any OpenShift, running somewhere in the world.
+Luckily, we can use the local development environment to kickstart another Lagoon in any OpenShift, running somewhere in the world.

-Check the Requirements for OpenShift by Lagoon before continuing.
+Check the OpenShift Requirements before continuing.

-This process consists of 3 main stages, which are in short:
+This process consists of 4 main stages::

-- Configure existing OpenShift
+- Configure existing OpenShift.

-- Configure and connect local Lagoon with OpenShift
+- Configure and connect local Lagoon with OpenShift.

-- Configure Installed Lagoon
+- Configure Installed Lagoon.

 Configure existing OpenShift¶

-Hint: This also works with the OpenShift provided via MiniShift that can be started via
+This also works with the OpenShift provided via MiniShift that can be started via

 In order to create resources inside OpenShift and push into the OpenShift Registry, Lagoon needs a Service Account within OpenShift (read more about Service Accounts).

-Technically Lagoon can use any Service Account and also needs no admin permissions, the only requirement is that the
+Technically, Lagoon can use any Service Account and also needs no admin permissions.
+The only requirement is that the

 self-provisioner role is given to the Service Account.